dt-alliances/cas-quickstart/WEBHOOK.md

 # Webhook.site

-You will configure both types of webhooks to send the HTTP request and payload to a web site, https://webhook.site, in order to quickly see the events that would be send to a downstream tool.
+You will configure both types of webhooks to send the HTTP request and payload to this web site `https://webhook.site` This is a quick way to see the events that would be send to a downstream tool.

-To get you unique webhook target, just open `https://webhook.site` page in a new browser tab and keep it open and use the copy to clipboard button
+To get you unique webhook URL, just open https://webhook.site in a new browser tab.
+Keep this tab open while using this guide.
+You can use the copy to clipboard button to get your unique URL that you will configure later in the guide as part of the webhooks configuration.

 <img src="images/webhook-site-copy-url.png" width="75%" height="75%">

-Once you setup the webhook subscriptions, you will trigger a sequence and view the webhook payloads in the https://webhook.site as shown below.
+Later in the guide once you setup the webhook subscriptions, you will trigger a sequence and view the webhook payloads in the https://webhook.site as shown below.

 <img src="images/mysequence-flow.png" width="75%" height="75%">

 # Trigger a sequence script

-To make is easy to control the sequences, a script called `scripts/trigger.sh` will send in the various Cloud Automation events using event templates found in the `scripts/events/` subfolder.
+A UI enhancement is coming, but for now you need to make an API call or use the Keptn CLI to trigger a sequence to run.
+To make this task easier, the `scripts/trigger.sh` script in this repo will send in the various Cloud Automation events using the Keptn CLI and JSON event templates found in the `scripts/events/` subfolder.
 You will run this script from the SSH shell when directed to as part of the use cases.

 <hr>